TobbeTripitaka/ant_lithosphere/README.md

 The netCDF file is a low resolution version of the model generated in the paper.

 - A higher resolution constructed model can be downloaded from [here](https://cloudstor.aarnet.edu.au/plus/s/gwthBd9wHI6c5sm) (2GB)
-- A Virtual Machine with agrid installed can be downloaded from [here](https://cloudstor.aarnet.edu.au/plus/s/gwthBd9wHI6c5sm) (10GB availible shortly, I apologise for the delay!)
+- A Virtual Machine with agrid installed can be downloaded from [here](https://cloudstor.aarnet.edu.au/plus/s/gwthBd9wHI6c5sm) (10GB new version availible shortly)
 - agrid is available from [here](https://github.com/TobbeTripitaka/agrid)